 We recognize the necessity to adapt to the changing educational needs of the Los Angeles Community Colleges communities and to the growing diversity among students.
 The quality of the educational experience is to be judged by its value to students and communities, not merely by quantitative appeal.
-We further recognize that acdemic freedom is essential to excellence in education.
+We further recognize that academic freedom is essential to excellence in education.

-The Los Angeles Mission College faculty believes that students who complete a specified course of study at the college should be able to demonstrate competency in a broad range of abilities.
-In support of this belief, the college's Academic Senate approved the following General Education and Student Learning Outcomes:
+The Los Angeles Mission College mission, vision and philosophy are embodied in the institutional learning goals of the General Education Student Learning Outcomes.
+The faculty believes that students who complete a specified course of study at the college should be able to demonstrate competency in a broad range of abilities.
+In support of this belief, the college's Academic Senate approved the following General Education Student Learning Outcomes: